jazzband/django-floppyforms/docs/differences.rst

 __ https://docs.djangoproject.com/en/dev/ref/templates/api/#invalid-template-variables

-Django-floppyforms assumes in its predefined form layouts that all filters are applied.
+django-floppyforms assumes in its predefined form layouts that all filters are applied.
 You can work around this by making your ``TEMPLATE_STRING_IF_INVALID`` evaluate to ``False`` but still keep its string representation.
 Here is an example how you could achieve this in your